tyohan/polymer-starter-kit/README.md

 #### Quick-start (for experienced users)

-With Node installed, run the following one liner from the root of your Polymer Starter Kit download:
+With Node.js installed, run the following one liner from the root of your Polymer Starter Kit download:

 ```sh
 $ npm install -g gulp bower && npm install && bower install